SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_visualize.md

 ## File Handling Settings

-`file-name` specifies the base file name that Soar will use when creating both graphviz data files and images.
+`file-name` specifies the base file name that Soar will use when creating both Graphviz data files and images.
 You can specify a path as well, for example "visualization/soar_viz", but make sure the directory exists first!

 `use-same-file` tells the visualizer to always overwrite the same files for each